mosip/mosip-functional-tests/automationtests/README.md

 From Git Bash:
 - Copy the git link i.e "https://github.com/mosip/mosip-functional-tests"
 - On your local sytem, gitbash at any location
-- Run the "git clone -b https://github.com/mosip/mosip-functional-tests" command
+- Run the "git clone https://github.com/mosip/mosip-functional-tests" command

 Make sure pom.xml file lists all the dependencies, as it is used to build the automation code.
 Edit the pom.xml for the latest version of mosip platform Eg: <version>0.12.16</version>